USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 interface " " as TAI

-component "User Interface" as UI component "API" as API interface " " as APII
+component "User Interface" as UI component "Web API" as API interface " " as APII

-component "Third party" as TParty
-APII )- TParty

 UI --( APII
 APII -- API